-Tomasz Czajka was already interested in mathematics in primary school.
-Because he did well in several mathematical competitions, he became a scholarship holder of the National Children’s Fund, whose long-term president was prof. Jan Madey.
-He became interested in computer science at 11 when he received a SAM Coupé computer from his parents.
-Although his father taught him a bit of programming, he became interested in algorithmics only when he enrolled in an IT workshop conducted by prof. Jan Madey.
+Tomasz Czajka became interested in IT at 11 when he received a SAM Coupé computer from his parents.
+Although his father taught him a bit of programming, he became interested in algorithmics after an IT workshop conducted by Madey.
 The first successes came in high school.
 At 15, he took second place in the national OI and won it at 17.
 He brought two gold medals and one silver from IOI and two silver from IMO.

-Meanwhile, when he was 16, one of the foundations sent him on a one-year scholarship to Warwick School in the UK, mainly to improve his English skills.
-By the way, he successfully participated in the British Olympics in the same subjects as in Poland, thanks to which he was allowed to participate in the international, but only in computer science, where he won a gold medal, but for Great Britain!
+Meanwhile, when he was 16, one of the foundations sent him on a one-year scholarship to Warwick School in the UK.
+Mainly to improve his English skills.
+By the way, he successfully participated in the British Olympics in the same subjects as in Poland.
+Thanks to these successes he was allowed to participate in the international, but only in computer science.
+Anyway, he won a gold medal, but for Great Britain!

 Unfinished Ph.D. and Google

-Over time, however, he no longer liked that several hundred programmers worked on each of the projects, making it difficult to break out and get promoted.
-At SpaceX, the famous space company Elon Musk, to which he moved in 2014, worked for six consecutive years as a “Flight Software Engineer,” dealing with software responsible for navigation and controlling the Crew Dragon spacecraft.
-Although he did not know about space flight before, he was entrusted with a very reliable task that required quick training to meet it.
-The long-awaited launch of the rocket took place on May 30, 2020, when with two astronauts on board, Douglas Hurley and Robert Behnken, after 18 hours of flight, she brought them to the International Space Station, where they joined the three-person crew.
+Over time, however, he no longer liked that several hundred programmers worked on each of the projects.
+It made difficult to break out and get promoted.
+So in 2014 he moved to SpaceX, the famous space company Elon Musk.
+He worked there for six consecutive years as a “Flight Software Engineer,”.
+He dealt with software responsible for navigation and controlling the Crew Dragon spacecraft.
+Because he did not know about space flight before, it required quick training to meet it.
+The long-awaited launch of the rocket took place on May 30, 2020.
+Two astronauts on board after 18 hours of flight were brought to the International Space Statiom.

-As this project ended then, in September 2020, he decided to take annual unpaid leave, the so-called sabbatical, and in early 2021 he returned to Poland to take care of raising his 9-year-old son, and he is here to this day.
-Meanwhile, commissioned by world chess champion Magnus Carlsen, he wrote a program to help prepare his debut before the match against Ian Nepomniachtchi.
+As this project ended then, in September 2020, he decided to take annual unpaid leave, the so-called sabbatical.
+In early 2021 he returned to Poland to take care of raising his 9-year-old son, and he is here to this day.
+Meanwhile, commissioned by world chess champion Magnus Carlsen, he wrote a computer program for him.
+It helped him to prepare his debut before the match against Ian Nepomniachtchi.
 The match ended with a score of 7,5:3,5 for Carlsen.